Credit Suisse's Quality Comes to the Fore

 Group revenue declined 4% year over year as primary market activities in the investment bank collapsed; equity underwriting and debt underwriting declined 44% and 27%, respectively, year on year.
 Management did indicate that there is a substantial pipeline of deals that should support future revenue growth.

-Johann Scholtz does not own shares in any of the securities mentioned above.
+Johann Scholtz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.